James Grunwell: 2003

-In early 2003, James entered his first official race where the Champion Racing Team was formed under the support of Champion Ferodo.
+In early 2003, Grunwell entered his first official race where the Champion Racing Team was formed under the support of Champion Ferodo.

-At the age of 14, James entered The Thailand Under 18 100cc Veloil Challenge and won its championship.
-He then later entered the Thailand Nationals in the Yamaha class and won 2 out of 4 races with podiums in the other 2.
-He continued to enter kart races with the 2003 kart, and still managed to finish the season 4th in the internationally recognized Intercon ‘A’ Class.
-James finished on the podium in every race he entered.
+At the age of 14, Grunwell entered The Thailand Under 18 100cc Veloil Challenge and won its championship.
+He then later entered the Thailand Nationals in the Yamaha class and won two out of four races with podiums in the other two.
+He continued to enter kart races with the 2003 kart, and still managed to finish the season fourth in the internationally recognized Intercon ‘A’ Class.
+Grunwell finished on the podium in every race he entered.

 2004

-Towards the end of 2004, James had an opportunity of a test drive with AIM Racing, one of Thailand’s leading racing teams.
+Towards the end of 2004, Grunwell had an opportunity of a test drive with AIM Racing, one of Thailand’s leading racing teams.
 He passed with flying colors as the fastest rookie ever to take the test.
 He was immediately entered for the last two races of 2004 as a guest driver.
 He drove a specially designed Thai built car that ran with 12 valve, 1600cc, Toyota racing engines that produces top speeds of up to 160 km/h.
-He competed in 4 out of 6 races in the new season, finishing first twice and had a podium place in the rest.
+He competed in four out of six races in the new season, finishing first twice and had a podium place in the rest.

-In December 2004, James was invited for a test drive in a Formula BMW, with the Meritus Racing Team in Malaysia.
-Again he passed the test and was offered a drive with them in 2005.
+In December 2004, Grunwell was invited for a test drive in a Formula BMW, with the Meritus Racing Team in Malaysia.
+Again, he passed the test and was offered a drive with them in 2005.
 He entered the Formula BMW scholarship programme and missed out by one place for the scholarship.
-James and his sponsors decided to concentrate on karting in Thailand.
+Grunwell and his sponsors decided to concentrate on karting in Thailand.

 2004–2006

 Grunwell won all the races in Thailand Rotax Max Junior series.
 He later entered the World Finals in Langkawi for Rotax Max.
-In Langkawi, James finished in the top 5 in all races and started 4th on the grid in the final.
+In Langkawi, Grunwell finished in the top-five in all races and started fourth on the grid in the final.
 He was the highest placed Thai driver ever.

-At the end of 2005, James again joined the Formula BMW Asia scholarship program and this time – having matured a little and with some more experience – passed with flying colors.
-He won one of 4 prestigious BMW Scholarship prizes worth USD 50,000 and managed to get bonus points for setting the fastest lap out of 20 competitors.
+At the end of 2005, Grunwell again joined the Formula BMW Asia scholarship program and this time – having matured a little and with some more experience – passed with flying colors.
+He won one of four prestigious BMW Scholarship prizes worth USD 50,000 and managed to get bonus points for setting the fastest lap out of 20 competitors.

-In 2006 Meritus Racing Team took James on as a Rookie driver to compete in the Formula BMW Asia series where he finished 3rd in the Rookie Championship and 4th overall.
+In 2006, Meritus Racing Team took Grunwell on as a Rookie driver to compete in the Formula BMW Asia series, where he finished third in the Rookie Championship and 4th overall.

 2007–2008

-In 2007 Grunwell spent a second year in Formula BMW Asia for Meritus Racing Team.
+In 2007, Grunwell spent a second year in Formula BMW Asia for Meritus Racing Team.
 He finished third in points with three wins among 12 podium finishes.
-In 2008 Grunwell raced in Formula V6 Asia for Team Meritus and won the championship, capturing four wins and finishing on the podium in all but two of the twelve races.
+In 2008, Grunwell raced in Formula V6 Asia for Team Meritus and won the championship, capturing four wins and finishing on the podium in all but two of the twelve races.
 However, despite the 2008 success, Grunwell has not appeared in a professional motor race since that time.